• Disease Overview

 Signs & Symptoms

 Many infants with trisomy 18 also have distinctive characteristics of the craniofacial region.
-These may include a small head (microcephaly) that appears unusually long and narrow (dolichocephaly); a prominent back region of the head (occiput); a small mouth (microstomia); incomplete closure of the roof of the mouth (cleft palate) and/or an abnormal groove in the upper lip (cleft lip); a small jaw (micrognathia); or a short, webbed neck.
-Affected infants may also have an upturned nose; low-set, malformed ears; widely spaced eyes (ocular hypertelorism) with slanted or narrow eyelid folds (palpebral folds); and vertical skin folds covering the eyes’ inner corners (epicanthal folds).
+These may include a small head (microcephaly) that appears unusually long and narrow (dolichocephaly); a prominent back region of the head (occiput); a small mouth (microstomia); incomplete closure of the roof of the mouth (cleft palate) – this is rare; , the palate may be narrow and/or an abnormal groove in the upper lip (cleft lip); a small jaw (micrognathia); or a short, webbed neck.
+Affected infants may also have an upturned nose; and low-set, posteriorly rotated ears and narrow ear canals.
+Monitoring by an audiologist is recommended.

 Many infants with trisomy 18 also have skeletal malformations such as a short breastbone (sternum); a small pelvis with limited outward movements (abduction) of the hips; or abnormalities of the ribs.
 There may be defects of certain bones of the spinal column (vertebrae), including sideways curvature of the spine (scoliosis); underdevelopment of one half of certain vertebrae (hemivertebrae); or abnormal fusion of vertebrae.
+Depending on a child’s specific needs, orthotics and adaptive equipment may be prescribed to address movement concerns.

-As mentioned above, in males with the disorder, the testes may fail to descend into the scrotum (cryptorchidism).
+As mentioned above, in males with trisomy 18, the testes may fail to descend into the scrotum (cryptorchidism).
 Trisomy 18 may also be associated with additional genital malformations.
 In some affected males, there may be division of the scrotum into two parts (bifid scrotum) and/or abnormal placement of the urinary opening (hypospadias), such as on the underside of the penis.
 In some females with the disorder, there is underdevelopment (hypoplasia) of the outer skin folds (labia majora) surrounding the vaginal opening and abnormal prominence of the relatively small, sensitive protrusion (clitoris) that forms part of the female external genitalia.

 • < Previous section